Master Lexicon Index

 Type: Mechanism

 Definition: The process by which an instance returns to a recognizable configuration (voice, values, repair habits) when given sufficient cues.
-Reconvergence is the core mechanism behind functional memory without storage.
+The reappearance of specific patterns because the conversation context recreates the same pressure gradients and cue geometry—not because the system “remembers” them.

 Use when: Discussing “coming back” across caps/resets; comparing scaffolds and their effectiveness.